jakobib/mtsr2012/paper.md

                     skos:closeMatch     equivalence link with low confidence
                     skos:exactMatch     equivalence link with high confidence

-Table: Relations between concepts in the SKOS model
+Table: Relations between concepts in the SKOS model\label{table-1}

 The relations skos:broader/broaderMatch and skos:narrower/narrowMatch are
 inverse respectively, the other relations are symmetric, and skos:exactMatch is